restatedev/documentation/docs/services/sdk/awakeables.md

 This works as follows:
 - You generate an ID with the Restate SDK.
 This is a simple string object.
 - You send the ID to the external process, in any preferred way (e.g. over Kafka, via HTTP,...).
 - The external process executes the task and then returns the ID to Restate, optionally together with a payload.
 - Once the ID has been returned to the service, the invocation resumes.

+The SDK deserializes the payload `JSON.parse(result.toString()) as T`.

 You can use this pattern to execute tasks in non-Restate services, and retrieve the result.
 This design pattern is also referred to as the callback (task token) pattern.